 Condition Probing question (Ask) Test (Check) Referral site (Refer) Has your child been screened for hearing loss at birth?
 Does your child have any speech problem?
 For other age groups: Do you have any difficulty in hearing?
 Ask the child to repeat the words that you say.
 OR Ask him/her (child) to do simple actions e.g.: Touch your nose, Pat your head etc. OR Point to the object as you say the name e.g. Chair, pen etc. For children and adults: Sit about 1 meter from the child/adult with one ear facing you.
 Other ear should be blocked.
-Cover your lips while speaking (to prevent lip reading) First speak in whisper: Correct response = normal hearing Incorrect response = normal hearing Incorrect response = slight H. loss Incorrect response = slight H. loss Incorrect response = moderate H. loss Incorrect response = moderate H. loss Correct response = Severe H. loss Correct response = Severe H. loss All cases with unsatisfactory and no response should be referred to district hospital for detailed assessment and treatment
+Cover your lips while speaking (to prevent lip reading) First speak in whisper: a.
+Correct response = normal hearing b.
+Incorrect response: Repeat in conversational voice Correct response = slight H. loss a.
+Incorrect response: Repeat in loud voice Correct response = moderate H. loss a.
+Incorrect response = Severe H. loss c.
+Incorrect response = Severe H. loss c.
+Incorrect response: Severe H. loss All cases with unsatisfactory and no response should be referred to district hospital for detailed assessment and treatment

 Condition Probing question (Ask) Test (Check) Referral site (Refer) Ear discharge Do you suffer from ear discharge?
 Inspection of the ear with a torchlight for any discharge. lf yes, refer to Health & Wellness Centre Congenital malforma- tions of the ear Does your child have any physical deformity?
 Does your child have any deformity of the ear?
-Inspection of the ear for any deformities such as small sized ear, absent ear canal etc. If yes for either, refer to District hospital.
+Inspection of the ear for any deformities such as small sized ear, absent ear canal etc. lf yes for either, refer to District hospital.
 Cleft lip/ Palate Does your child have any deformity of the lip or palate?
 Inspection of the lips and palate for any deformities such as cleft lip/palate.
 If yes for either, refer to District hospital Neck swelling Have you noticed any swelling in your neck region?
 Inspection of the neck region for any swelling associated with or without pain.
 If yes for either, refer to Health and Wellness Centre.